espebra/vagrant-skel/README.md

 multiple linux distributions and releases.

 The idea is to use these files as a skel when starting a new project that will benefit from easy access to multiple distributions.
+The puppet configuration will make sure that the repositories are configured, that a set tools and packages are getting installed and other things that can save you some time when starting a new project.

 Usage
 -----